rsmease/algo-datastructures-notes/interview_topics/ruby.md

 - A too permissive ORM allows for injection of SQL that gives users too much power
 - Combatted by marking specific fields as immutable
-- Combatted by restricting the inputs allowed by params, similar to the prevention method for XSS discussed above
+- Combatted by restricting the inputs allowed by params, similar to the prevention method for XSS discussed above -attr_protected will also prevent mass assignment on certain columns

 ## Server Options